 But so do people who hijack and exploit the term for their own gain.

-Unfortunately, restoring the intestinal barrier doesn’t cure diseases like autism and diabetes, so don’t believe anyone who tries to sell you on that idea.
-Most diseases are far more complex than a simple increase in intestinal permeability.
+Unfortunately, restoring the intestinal barrier doesn’t cure things like autism and diabetes, so don’t believe anyone who tries to sell you on that idea.
+Most diseases and conditions are far more complex than a simple increase in intestinal permeability.

 Random supplements and cures, scare tactics and diets, are not going to heal your impaired intestinal permeability or your chronic conditions.
-Don’t buy in to any of that crap.
+Don’t buy in to any of that.
 You don’t need to spend $14 on a cup of bone broth to heal your leaky junctions.

 It appears as though increased intestinal permeability may be due to different causes, some of which may be fixed with alterations to diet and lifestyle.